Automatic transmission fluid

-Automatic transmission fluid (ATF) is a type of hydraulic fluid used in vehicles with automatic transmissions.
-It is typically coloured red or green to distinguish it from motor oil and other fluids in the vehicle.
+Automatic transmission fluid (ATF) is a hydraulic fluid that is essential for the proper functioning of vehicles equipped with automatic transmissions.
+Usually, it is coloured red or green to differentiate it from motor oil and other fluids in the vehicle.

-The fluid is optimized for the special requirements of a transmission, such as valve operation, brake band friction, and the torque converter, as well as gear lubrication.
+This fluid is designed to meet the unique demands of an automatic transmission.
+It is formulated to ensure smooth valve operation, minimize brake band friction, facilitate torque converter function, and provide effective gear lubrication.

-ATF is also used as a hydraulic fluid in some power steering systems, as a lubricant in some 4WD transfer cases, and in some modern manual transmissions.
+ATF is commonly utilized as a hydraulic fluid in certain power steering systems, as a lubricant in select 4WD transfer cases, and in modern manual transmissions.